Welcome to our gallery featuring a number of primary bedrooms with four poster or canopy beds.

 Bold color and texture are the focal points of this eclectic bedroom.
 The light blue metallic four poster bed is topped by small winged figures.

-The wooden tray ceiling provides height to this Asian-inspired master suite.
-Shoji doors can close off the lovely zen master bathroom on suite.
+The wooden tray ceiling provides height to this Asian-inspired primary suite.
+Shoji doors can close off the lovely zen primary bathroom on suite.
 The lovely slim wooden four poster bed has an ornate headboard and storage.

 The thin light wood frame of this four poster bed draws color from the natural fiber area rug and a curtained light wood closet.
 The rest of the room is in darker shades.

-The focal point of this traditional-contemporary master bedroom is the ornately carved canopy bed with lace drapes and valances.
+The focal point of this traditional-contemporary primary bedroom is the ornately carved canopy bed with lace drapes and valances.
 All the storage ever needed is contained within a wall of built-ins.

 The incredible luxury of this bed is centered on the thick, gathered velvet curtains.
 The tiebacks are dark chocolate and tasseled, barely visible from beneath the billowing curtains.
 The same fabric and textures are in the bedding as well.

-Light cotton curtains add tropical flair to this lovely master bedroom.
+Light cotton curtains add tropical flair to this lovely primary bedroom.
 A curved three-quarter wall separates the doorway from the main section of the bedroom.

 While the exposed brick and metalwork throughout this space gives it an industrial air, the button-tufted headboard and light, sheer white drapes add a softer element into the room.